 David Bowie Paintings

-A Soulful Art Legacy: 25 Art done by David Bowie
+A Soulful Art Legacy: Artworks Made by David Bowie

 Just like many others around the globe, I was saddened by the departure of a great artist of our age – David Bowie.
-I have to admit, though, my sadness is somehow selfish.
-I knew that it wouldn’t be long until my turn facing the end of this life, just like my favourite artist who sang me these songs that I grew up listening to.
-However, there are some artists behind the mask of sadness, are simply prompted to promote their freshly-made paintings and prints, to profit from shocked fans who want to pay tribute to their hero.
+I have to admit, though, that my sadness is somehow selfish.
+I knew it wouldn’t be long until my turn to face the end of this life, just like my favorite artist who sang these songs to me and grew up listening to them.
+However, there are some artists behind the mask of sadness who are simply prompted to promote their freshly made paintings and prints to profit from shocked fans who want to pay tribute to their hero.
 On that very same day!

 David Bowie’s own art

-So, instead of sharing arts made on the death of David Bowie, here I would like to share some of his very own artwork.
+So, instead of sharing art made on the death of David Bowie, here I would like to share some of his very own body of work.
 Let’s pay real tribute to him by celebrating his creativity!
-David Bowie paintings show a knowledgeable approach to art, influenced by Frank Auerbach, David Bomberg, Francis Bacon, Francis Picabia…
+David Bowie’s paintings show a knowledgeable approach to art, influenced by Frank Auerbach, David Bomberg, Francis Bacon, and Francis Picabia…

 German Expressionism